VoxeLibre/VoxeLibre/CONTRIBUTING.md

 based on the Minetest engine with polished features, usable in both singleplayer and multiplayer.
-Currently, most of **Minecraft Java Edition 1.12.2** features are already implemented and polishing existing features are prioritised over new feature requests.
+Currently, most of **Minecraft Java Edition 1.12.2** features are already implemented and polishing existing features are prioritized over new feature requests.
 - With lessened priority yet strictly, implement features targetting **Minecraft version 1.17 + Optifine** (Optifine only as far as supported by the Minetest Engine).
-This means features in parity with the listed Minecraft experiences are prioritised over those that don't fulfill this scope.
+This means features in parity with the listed Minecraft experiences are prioritized over those that don't fulfill this scope.
 - Optionally, create a performant experience that will run relatively well on really low spec computers.
 Unfortunately, due to Minecraft's